NotDarkn/ultradocs/docs/any/0-prelude/any-0-5.md

 First Cerberus: <br/>
 Equip red jackhammer, go near where the second Cerberus spawns, charge the primary and secondary fire on the jackhammer.
 Time a dash jump toward the first Cerberus to hit it with the jackhammer as soon as it is vulnerable.
 During the jackhammer hitstop, jumpstart Cerberus.
 This should reduce it down to less than half HP, triggering the second Cerberus spawn. <br/>
 Second Cerberus: <br/>
 Once you’re out of hitstop, start placing frozen rockets on top of where the second Cerberus will spawn and parry the first Cerberus’s apple throw.
-After placing 3 rockets the second Cerberus will spawn, [S.R.S Combo](/speedrun-tech.md#srs-combo) it as soon as it spawns and aim it so it will hit the first Cerberus to make sure it dies. <br/>
+After placing 3 rockets the second Cerberus will spawn, [S.R.S.
+Combo](/speedrun-tech.md#srs-combo) it as soon as it spawns and aim it so it will hit the first Cerberus to make sure it dies. <br/>
 Note: If your rockets are exploding while you are trying to parry, stop placing rockets, parry, then continue placing rockets. <br/>

 ### [Harder Intermediate Variation](https://youtu.be/KGV218RLHEo&t=13s)